ShipSoft/FairShip/field/README.md

 ```

 where Name is the new name or title of the copied map, MapToCopy is the name of the
-(previously defined) map to be copied, with the new co-ordinate offsets specified by the
+(previously defined) map to be copied, with the new coordinate offsets specified by the
 values x0, y0 and z0 (cm), as well as the optional Euler rotation angles phi, theta and
 psi (degrees), corresponding to rotations about the z, new x and new z axis, in that order.
 Note that this will reuse the field map data already stored in memory.